BoldGrid/boldgrid-backup/readme.txt

 BoldGrid Backup provides WordPress backup and restoration with update protection.

+== Requirements ==

+* PHP 5.3 or higher
+* At least one of the following PHP execution functions enabled: "popen", "proc_open", "exec", "shell_exec", "passthru", or "system".
+* MySQL with the "mysqldump" utility.
+* PHP ZipArchive (zip).
+* A Cron system with the "crontab" utility.

 == Installation ==

 1. Upload the entire boldgrid-backup folder to the /wp-content/plugins/ directory.